 Our Compensation Committee is primarily responsible for establishing and reviewing our general compensation strategy.
 In addition, the Compensation Committee oversees our compensation and benefit plans and policies, administers our equity incentive plans and reviews and approves annually all compensation decisions relating to all of our executive officers, including our Chief Executive Officer.
 The Compensation Committee considers recommendations from our Chief Executive Officer regarding the compensation of our executive officers other than himself.
 Under its charter, our Compensation Committee has the right to retain or obtain the advice of compensation consultants, independent legal counsel and other advisers.
 During fiscal year 2020, our Compensation Committee retained Radford, a compensation consulting firm part of Aon plc, with compensation expertise relating to technology companies, to provide it with market information, analysis and other advice relating to executive compensation on an ongoing basis.
-Radford was engaged directly by our Compensation for our executive officers and non-employee directors, as well as to assess each separate element of executive officer and non-employee director compensation, with a goal of ensuring that the compensation we offer to our executive officers and non-employee directors is competitive and fair.
+Radford was engaged directly by our Compensation Committee to, among other things, assist in developing an appropriate group of peer companies to help us determine the appropriate level of overall compensation for our executive officers and non-employee directors, as well as to assess each separate element of executive officer and non-employee director compensation, with a goal of ensuring that the compensation we offer to our executive officers and non-employee directors is competitive and fair.
 Radford does not provide any non-compensation related services to our company other than providing advice to the Compensation Committee on compensation practices for our employees and our non-employee directors.